-Martin was arrested for allegedly to have stolen 5000 Gold Sovereigns of the Royal Mail steamer “R.M.S Aloca” on its trip from Sydney to Melbourne.
+Martin was arrested for allegedly to have stolen 5000 Gold Sovereigns of the Royal Mail Steamer “R.M.S Avoca” on its trip from Sydney to Melbourne.
 He escaped from capture, but was arrested again near Cape Patterson and centenced to 5 years in the HM Pentridge Prison for “The Weiberg Robbery”.

 Martin Wiberg, 28 year old.
 According to the Police Gazette, he came to the colonies with the ship “Robert Henderson” in 1873.
-According to another record on Ancestry, Martin Wiberg, Ablebodied Seaman, age 21, arrived from London to Sydney with the ship “John Duthie” in August 1872.
+According to another record on Ancestry, Martin Wiberg, ablebodied seaman, age 21, arrived from London to Sydney with the ship “John Duthie” in August 1872.
 According to other records on Ancestry.com, Martin was married to Rosina Brackley in 1875, and they had two children: Ethel Christina Wiberg, and Lena Martina Wiberg.
-Atleaset one of the daughters married and had children, so it is very likely there is australian descendets today.
+Atleast one of the daughters married and had children, so it is very likely there is australian descendets today.

 Martin Wiberg was born in Åsgårdstrand, Norway in 1851.
 He was son of baker Mons Olsen Viberg b.1822 og Maren Evensdatter b.1827.
 He was Great Grandson to Erik Andersen Sundem b.1774.
 Martin became a ablebodied seaman and went to sea about 1868, and his brother Mathias followed suit in 1872.
 According to his norwegian seamans’s records, he “escaped” a vessel in 1871, and that was the last on record in Norway.

-In the census for Åsgårdstrand in 1875, it is mentioned that Martin Wiberg is in Australia, and this confirms that it is the same person.
-In addition it is listing Martins half-brother Frithiof Iverson b.1859, also listed as a seaman and currently in Australia.
+In the norwegian national census for Åsgårdstrand in 1875, it is noted that Martin Wiberg is in Australia, and this very likely confirms that it is the same person.
+In addition it is listing Martins half-brother Frithiof Iverson b.1859 (aka Frithjof Edvard Jacobsen), listed as a seaman and also currently in Australia.
 This fits with information that there was a 3rd brother mentioned in some of the newspapaer stories.